noahehall/theBookOfNoah/0current/aws/0aws.md

   - any object in the bucket `arn:aws:s3:::examplebucket/*`
   - any object in any bucket matching exampleXbucket `arn:aws:s3:::example?bucket/*`
   - all s3 resources `arn:aws:s3:::*`
-- has the following syntax across all AWS services regoin specific services: `arn:partition:service:region:namespace:relative-id`
+- has the following syntax across all region specific services: `arn:partition:service:region:namespace:relative-id`
   - partition: `aws` or `aws-cn` for china (Beijing) region
   - service: e.g. s3
   - region: